The 30% ruling

 Since the law requires a minimum taxable salary and doesn’t mention the gross salary and also states that under the 30% ruling a tax free allowance can be paid of up to 30%, it is possible to reduce the tax free allowance to a lower percentage as such that the minimum required taxable salary is met.

-There are other requirements that need to be met such as the employee having lived a minimum distance of 150 km from the Dutch border beforehand, whether or not the employee has previously stayed in the Netherlands and there are also specific rules as to whether the ruling can be transferred to a new employer or not.
+There are other requirements that need to be met such as the employee having lived a minimum distance of 150 km from the Dutch border beforehand (during at least 16 months in the 24 months before start of work in the Netherlands).
+Also relevant is whether or not the employee has previously stayed in the Netherlands.
+And there are specific rules when the employee changes employer.

 If your 30% ruling is granted after the 1st of January 2019 your grant is valid for a maximum of 5 years.

 Related article: Changes to the 30% ruling as of 1 January 2019

 If your 30% ruling was granted between the 1st of January 2012 and the 1st of January 2019 the duration of your grant is a maximum of 8 years.
 Due to a transitional arrangement, the end date of the grant may change, below you can see what your new end date will be.
 You will not be issued with a new grant stating this, so it is up to you and your employer to keep track of the new end date.

 - End date year on your grant: 2019 or 2020 -> new end date: remains the same as stated on your grant

 - End date year on your grant: 2021, 2022 or 2023 -> new end date: 31st of December 2020

 - End date year on your grant: 2024 or later -> new end date: the end date on your grant minus 3 years